SachaDavidson/templatesmd/README.md

 ## Note

-### TemplateSMD is a personal project that is still under active development.
+### TemplateSMD is just a random personal project and this README.md is AI generated.

-Feedback, suggestions, and constructive criticism are always welcome —
-feel free to open an issue or share your thoughts if you have ideas to improve it.
+Feedback, suggestions, and constructive criticism are always welcome — feel free to open an issue or share your thoughts if you have ideas to improve it.

 Thank you for checking it out!